 You need to organise your own international flights.
 As is often the case with small airlines, domestic flight schedules are sometimes not released until closer to departure.
 It is advised that you book a flexible international flight ticket that can be amended or refunded if the expedition dates need to be changed or if it is cancelled for any reason.
 See our Terms and Conditions online.

-You need to be at the team hotel in Yangon by 1200 on 09 November 2018 for a team briefing before your domestic flight to Mandalay.
-The the expedition officially ends after breakfast on the 25 November 2018 although you are free to depart anytime as many flights depart Yangon early in the morning.
+You need to be at the team hotel in Yangon by 1200 on Day 1 for a team briefing before your domestic flight to Mandalay.
+The the expedition officially ends after breakfast on Day 17..

 Travel Insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).